-- 1. The applicant is a Looked After Child or Previously Looked After Child who has achieved a score within the top or middle bands as advised in the CCHS Entrance Test result letter posted to parents, irrespective of where they permanently live. - 2.
-Of the next 144, places will be allocated as follows: - (a) up to 30 places will be made available to applicants in receipt of pupil premium, who have achieved a score within the top or middle bands as advised in the CCHS Entrance Test result letter posted to parents and live at a permanent home address within the 12.5 mile priority area (See definition Appendix 1) of the school.
-The offer of a place is conditional upon the applicant being continuously resident within the priority area (at their permanent home address) between 1st September of Year 6 and the start of Year 7 at CCHS. - b) the remaining places (of the 144) will be allocated to applicants living at a permanent home address within the 12.5 mile priority area of the school.
-The offer of a place is conditional upon the applicant being continuously resident within the priority area (at their permanent home address) between 1st September of Year 6 and the start of Year 7 at CCHS. - 3.
-All remaining places (up to 36) will be allocated in descending score order from the Ranked List of Applicants irrespective of where they permanently live until all 180 places are filled.
+1. The applicant is a Looked After Child or Previously Looked After Child (see definitions Appendix 1) who has achieved the required academic standard (see definitions Appendix 1) as advised in the CCHS Entrance Test result letter posted to parents, irrespective of where they permanently live.

+- 2. The applicant has an Educational Health Care Plan (EHCP) and has reached the required academic standard (see definitions Appendix 1). - 3.
+Of the next 144, places will be allocated as follows:

+(a) up to 30 places will be made available to applicants in receipt of pupil premium, who has reached the required academic standard (see definitions Appendix 1) as advised in the CCHS Entrance Test result letter and are living at a permanent home address within the 12.5 mile priority area of the school.
+The offer of a place is conditional upon the applicant living within the priority area (at their permanent home address) since 31st October in Year 6, which is the deadline for formal applications to the Local Authority.

+b) the remaining places (of the 144) will be allocated to applicants that met the required academic standard in the CCHS Entrance Test and are living at a permanent home address within the 12.5 mile priority area of the school.
+The offer of a place is conditional upon the applicant living within the priority area (at their permanent home address) since 31st October in Year 6, which is the deadline for formal applications to the Local Authority.

+4. All remaining places (up to 36) will be allocated in descending score order from the Ranked List of Applicants irrespective of where they permanently live until all 180 places are filled.